-- Serve a capacity of 100 individuals; - Maintain the organizational capacity to ensure small caseloads and continuity of care, with a minimum overall individual-to-staff ratio of ten (10) individuals to one (1) staff; - Maintain the minimum required staffing for a Flexible ACT team, as listed in Section 5.3 of this RFP; - Provide the intensity of ACT service tailored to individualized and changing needs of those served, as outlined in Section 5.3 of this RFP.
-The concept of Flexible ACT is that individuals can receive both ACT (high intensity) level of service and ACT-Lite (less intensive) level of service while remaining with the same care team, maintaining continuity of care and continued engagement due to familiarity with staff. - The Flexible ACT model will serve approximately 60% of individuals at the ACT (high intensity) level and 40% at the ACT-Lite (less intensive) level. - Programs will be required to maintain accurate reporting and case records according to Regulation and Program Guidance. - Program providers must have a quality, supervisory, and operational infrastructure to support submitting data to OMH regarding all enrolled clients, including client-identified data.
+- Serve a capacity of 100 individuals; - Maintain the organizational capacity to ensure small caseloads and continuity of care, with a minimum overall individual-to-staff ratio of ten (10) individuals to one (1) staff; - Maintain the minimum required staffing for a Flexible ACT team, as listed in Section 5.3 of this RFP; - Provide the intensity of ACT service tailored to individualized and changing needs of those served, as outlined in Section 5.3 of this RFP. - The Flexible ACT model will serve approximately 60% 70% of individuals at the ACT (high intensity) level and 40% - 30% at the ACT-Lite (less intensive) level. - Programs will be required to maintain accurate reporting and case records according to Regulation and Program Guidance. - Program providers must have a quality, supervisory, and operational infrastructure to support submitting data to OMH regarding all enrolled participants, including participant-identified data.
 OMH will provide programs with a template of the data items required for reporting.
-Information will also be submitted regarding performance indicators demonstrating that recipients' continuity of care has been assured. - Program providers will have a systematic approach for selfmonitoring and ensuring ongoing quality improvement of services, including analyzing utilization review findings and recommendations.
+Information will also be submitted regarding performance indicators demonstrating that recipients' continuity of care has been assured.

+Program providers will have a systematic approach for self-monitoring and ensuring ongoing quality improvement of services, including analyzing utilization review findings and recommendations.
 Providers should ensure continuous quality improvement of services, including regular monitoring and evaluation of outcomes.